1. Home

 300 pages = 20 hours

 Each semester, Dr. Greg Hatteberg (Director of Alumni and adjunct BE professor) provides a course in Canvas on Speed Reading.
 Students may register at any point during the fall or spring terms.
-Below is the information for Fall 2024 and instructions on how to enroll:
+Below are the information and instructions on how to enroll:

 Thesis Forms